sourmash-bio/sourmash/doc/command-line.md

 #### Loading signatures within a directory hierarchy

-All of the `sourmash` commands support loading signatures from within directories; provide the paths on the command line.
+All of the `sourmash` commands support loading signatures (`.sig` or `.sig.gz` files) from within directory hierarchies; you can just provide the paths to the top-level directory on the command line.

-This is no longer recommended; we instead suggest passing all of the sketch files in the directory into `sig collect` to build a standalone manifest, or using `sig cat` on the directory to generate a zip file.
+However, this is no longer recommended because it can lead to inefficiencies; we instead suggest passing all of the sketch files in the directory into `sig collect` to build a standalone manifest, or using `sig cat` on the directory to generate a zip file.

 #### Passing in lists of files

-Most sourmash commands will also take a `--from-file` or `--query-from-file`, which will take the location of a text file containing a list of file paths.
+sourmash commands support `--from-file` or `--query-from-file`, which will take the location of a text file containing a list of file paths.
 This can be useful for situations where you want to specify thousands of queries, or a subset of signatures produced by some other command.

-This is no longer recommended; we instead suggest using standalone manifests built with `sig collect`.
+This is no longer recommended when using large collections; we instead suggest using standalone manifests built with `sig collect` and `sig check`, which will include extra metadata that supports fast loading.

 ### Combining search databases on the command line